unioslo/evalg-frontend/README.md

 You can also `docker exec -it evalg_evalg_1 flask db downgrade base` to empty the database.

+### Add example data to the database
+If you want to populate the database with example data, run `docker exec -it evalg_evalg_1 flask populate-tables`.

+Run the commands `flask db downgrade` and `flask db upgrade` on beforehand if you would like to clean before populating.

 ### Alembic migration scripts
 Alembic is used to upgrade the database on changes of the data model.
 Migration data resides in the folder `evalg/migrations`, and can be generated with the